allenshaji/vuetransliteration/README.md

 # vuetransliteration
-Transliteration refers to the method of mapping from one system of writing to another based on phonetic similarity.
-With this tool, you type in Latin letters (e.g. a, b, c etc.), which are converted to characters that have similar pronunciation in the target language.
+When you type a word in english it can be automatically converted to the native language provided.
+Currently in this code whatever you type in the input fields  it will be converted to Malayalam Language.
+As per the requirement you can change to any languages.